Cimahi West Java, Indonesia Travel Guide

 A stunning acidic crater lake in Ciwidey, south of Bandung.
 Water exhibits striking turquoise-white colors, changing with sulfur concentration and sunlight angle.
 Surrounding volcanic landscape (bare trees, white sand) creates an otherworldly atmosphere.

-Expansive, picturesque tea plantations in the Ciwidey area.
+Expansive, picturesque tea estates in the Ciwidey area.
 Cool air, stunning green views, photo opportunities.
 Stroll through plantations; learn about tea processing at a factory.

-Bandung is inland, no beaches.
+Bandung is not on the coast, no beaches.
 Serene lakes in the southern part of highlands.
-Situ Patenggang Lake: tranquil lake in Ciwidey, boat rides, unique floating restaurant.
+Situ Patenggang Lake: tranquil the body of water in Ciwidey, boat rides, unique floating restaurant.
 Situ Cileunca: another Ciwidey lake, popular for rafting plus watersports.

 While not main wildlife viewing destinations, Tahura Djuanda and surrounding natural areas around volcanoes hold endemic bird species.
 Observe local fauna during outdoor excursions.
 Lembang Park & Zoo includes a structured animal viewing experience.